Through the following links, you can move to the menu or to the main text in this page.

 1. Mitigating and Adapting to Climate Change13.CLIMATE ACTION

 The shift to a decarbonized society has been accelerated, with each country declaring substantially zero emissions of CO2 and carbon neutrality.
 In its Environmental Vision, the Kubota Group announced its commitment to take up the challenge of achieving carbon neutrality by 2050.
 Based on these global trends and the image for the company expected by society in the future, in our Long-Term Environmental Conservation Targets 2030, in 2022 we expanded the boundary of our CO2 reduction target from the Kubota Group in Japan to a global boundary, and revised our target upward.
-We will continue energy-saving to reduce energy consumption at our sites, reduce CO2 emissions through fuel conversion by adopting electric furnaces and so forth, and by expanding our use of renewable energies, we will promote initiatives to achieve carbon neutrality.
+We will continue energy saving to reduce energy consumption at our sites, reduce CO2 emissions through fuel conversion by adopting electric furnaces and so forth, and by expanding our use of renewable energies, we will promote initiatives to achieve carbon neutrality.

 2030Targets Reduce CO2 emissions from the Kubota Group* by 50% compared to the base year FY2014.